Shinronz/GeoDron/Readme.txt

 Apk-Android/	--->	Source Code and last compilation of android apk Arduino/	--->	Source Code of arduino robot
-BaseDatos/	--->	.sql query for build new DB with the struct predifined (MySQL prefered) Documentacion/	--->	Some documentation of: -License for free soft (GNU) -Final report of the solution -Architecture of the project
+BaseDatos/	--->	.sql query for build new DB with the struct predifined (MySQL prefered) Documentacion/	--->	Some documentation of: -ScreenShot of the web aplication -License for free soft (GNU) -Final report of the solution -Architecture of the project
 Logo/		--->	Some .png images used in the project Presentacion/	--->	Presentation of the project in Web format (Can be used without internet connection) Socket/		--->	Socket server side build on php